sumup/typeid/SECURITY.md

 # Security Policy

-The security of `sumup-go` is of paramount importance to us, and we genuinely appreciate the community's efforts to identify and report vulnerabilities.
+The security of `typeid` is of paramount importance to us, and we genuinely appreciate the community's efforts to identify and report vulnerabilities.

 ## Supported Versions